psantus/terraform-aws-WAFJa3FingerPrintBlacklist/README.md

 * An empty WAFv2 Rule Group
 * A Cloudwatch Alarm, the state of which changes when we cross the `threshold_alarm` threshold.
 * An Eventbridge rule that watches for this alarm and triggers a StepFunction workflow
+* A Ja3Finder Lambda function that queries CloudWatch Logs (using Log Insights) to identify Ja3FingerPrints to ban
+* A Ja3RuleGroupUpdater Lambda function that will add or remove a rule in the Rule Group
 * A StepFunction workflow (see graph above) that will
   * Wait until all logs are ingested
-  * Trigger the Ja3Finder Lambda function that queries CloudWatch Logs (using Log Insights) to identify Ja3FingerPrints to ban
+  * Trigger the Ja3Finder Lambda function
-  * Trigger the Ja3RuleGroupUpdater Lambda function that will add (then, after the `ja3_ban_duration_in_seconds` delay, remove) a rule in the Rule Group
+  * Trigger the Ja3RuleGroupUpdater function to add (then, after the `ja3_ban_duration_in_seconds` delay, trigger again to remove) rules to the block list.
 * All required IAM roles with least privilege.

 ## Deployment notes